edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
-> To create an output, you must have available Splunk HEC token and HEC endpont.
+> To create an output, you must have available a Splunk HEC token and HEC endpont.
-> To learn how to create and obtain this information, see
+> To learn how to create and obtain this information, see [Set Up the Splunk Integration](#set-up-the-splunk-integration).

 In the Edge Delta Admin portal, in the visual editor, when you select **Splunk** as the output type, the following fields will appear: